 The advantages of providing your child with a pair of Native shoes are:

-- Your child will typically outgrow the shoes before wearing them out, they hold up really well in my experience.
+- They are very durable, and your child will typically outgrow the shoes before wearing them out.

 - They are easy for children to put on and take off.